Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 within the `$AZ_BATCH_TASK_DIR`.
 You can egress these logs using the `data files task` command (e.g.,
 `data files task --filespec myjobid,mytaskid,stdout.txt`).
+- Note that environment variable conventions used below are for Linux.
+Windows environment variables should follow Windows conventions.
+For example, the Azure Batch Shared Directory on compute nodes are referenced in Linux as `$AZ_BATCH_NODE_SHARED_DIR`, while on Windows, it would be `%AZ_BATCH_NODE_SHARED_DIR%`.

 ## Schema
 The jobs schema is as follows: